username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 The scraper will save the scraped data in three different files:

+- `study_programs.csv`: contains the details of the study programs
 - `curriculum.csv`: contains the details of the study programs and related courses
 - `courses.csv`: contains the details of the courses
-- `results.csv`: contains the merged data from the curriculum and the courses

 ## Requirements